exoplatform/exo-documentation/docs/GettingStarted.rst

 The action is successfully done after confirming it as for the two options above.

-You may display the home page to verify that the article is no longer available in the News block.
+You may display the home page to verify that the article is no longer available in the news block.

 Drafts management